VaTEST II: Statistical Validation of 11 TESS-Detected Exoplanets Orbiting K-type Stars: Introduction

-This paper is structured as follows: In section \ref{Selection of Candidates} we discuss our methodology to select the most promising candidates for the validation process, and in section \ref{Follow-up Observation} we present the follow-up observation that is used during the calculation of FPP.
-The algorithm and procedure for using the statistical validation tools \texttt{VESPA} and \texttt{TRICERATOPS} are covered in Section \ref{Statistical Validation}.
+This paper is structured as follows: In section \ref{Selection of Candidates} we discuss our methodology to select the most promising candidates for the validation process, and in section \ref{Follow-up Observation} we present the high-resolution imaging and ground-based photometic observations.
+The algorithm and procedure for using the statistical validation tool \texttt{TRICERATOPS} is covered in Section \ref{Statistical Validation}.
 In section \ref{Validated Planets} we presented the main features of newly validated systems.
-Finally, section \ref{Likely Planets and Not Validated Candidates} describes not validated candidates and some likely planets that can be followed up further to validate.
+Finally, section \ref{Likely Planets and Not Validated Candidates} describes candidates that failed the validation criteria (not validated candidates) and some likely planets that can be followed up further to validate.